Starmer shows new ruthless side as he purges party of ‘problematic’ MPs

 A full list of those who may be banned has not been confirmed.

-Mr Coyle had the Labour whip restored in May having been suspended for using “abusive language with racial overtones” in one of two drunken encounters on the parliamentary estate.
+Mr Coyle had the Labour whip restored in May having been suspended for using “abusive language with racial overtones” in a drunken encounter on the parliamentary estate.

 Mr Mahmood was last year found by a tribunal to have unfairly dismissed his aide and ex-girlfriend after she felt “marginalised and isolated” in the months leading up to her losing her job.